Nazrath10R/RetroMiner/README.md

 Using the existing proteomics tools SearchGUI and PeptideShaker, this pipeline utilises a generic, reusable workflow in order to reanalyse PRIDE datasets

-The main purpose of the pipeline is to re-analyse PRIDE datasets identifying
-the LINE-1 encoded retroelement proteins: ORF1p (Q9UN81), ORF2p (O00370) and ORF0

 - PRIDE - https://www.ebi.ac.uk/pride/archive/